Skip to main content

 Regular Expression

-In order to demonstrate various examples, we will use a large text file A Room with a View by E. M. Forster downloaded from Project Gutenberg.
-We will use egrep program to find specific matches in the file. egrep is grep -E which allows interpretation of pattern as extended regular expression.
-We will wrap our regular expression in ' (single quotes, they are not the part of the regular expression) e.g.,
+To demonstrate various examples, we will use a large text file A Room with a View by E. M. Forster downloaded from Project Gutenberg.
+We will use egrep program to find specific matches in the file. egrep is grep -E which allows interpretation of pattern as an extended regular expression.
+We will wrap our the regular expression in ' (single quotes, they are not part of the regular expression) e.g.,

 egrep '^cat' A_Room_with_a_View_by_E_M_Forster.txt